 In connection with the acquisition of Power Solutions, there is an ongoing claim by the Arezzo Revenue Agency in Italy concerning certain tax matters related to what was then Power-One Asia Pacific Electronics Shenzhen Co.
 Ltd. (now Bel Power Solutions Asia Pacific Electronics Shenzhen Co.
-Ltd., or "BPS China") for the years 2004 to 2006.
+Ltd, or "BPS China") for the years 2004 to 2006.
 In September 2012, the Tax Court of Arezzo ruled in favor of BPS China and cancelled the claim.
 In February 2013, the Arezzo Revenue Agency filed an appeal of the Tax Court's ruling.
 The hearing of the appeal was held on October 2, 2014.
 On October 13, 2014, BPS China was informed of the Regional Tax Commission of Florence ruling which was in favor of the Arezzo Revenue Agency and against BPS China.
 An appeal was filed on July 18, 2015 before the Regional Tax Commission of Florence and rejected.
 On December 5, 2016, the Arezzo Revenue Agency filed an appeal with the Supreme Court and BPS China filed a counter-appeal on January 4, 2017.
 The Supreme Court has yet to render its judgment.
 The estimated liability related to this matter is approximately \$12.0 million and has been included as a liability for uncertain tax positions on the accompanying consolidated balance sheets.
-As Bel is fully indemnified in this matter per the terms of the stock purchase agreement with ABB, a corresponding other asset for indemnification is also included in other assets on the accompanying consolidated balance sheets at December 31, 2016 and December 31, 2015.
+As Bel is fully indemnified in this matter per the terms of the stock purchase agreement with ABB, a corresponding other asset for indemnification is also included in other assets on the accompanying consolidated balance sheets at September 30, 2017 and December 31, 2016.

 In 2015, the Company was provided notice of a potential patent infringement claim by Setec Netzwerke AG ("Setec"), a German company, for the alleged infringement of their patent EP 306 934 B1.
 Setec subsequently filed a lawsuit against the Company and three of its subsidiaries in Dusseldorf, Germany on January 29, 2016 for patent infringement.
 The Company filed its defense to Setec's complaint and a nullity lawsuit against Setec's patent on August 31, 2016.
-The Court hearing on infringement is currently scheduled for March 23, 2017.
-The Company does not have enough information at this time in order to make any further conclusions or assessments as to infringement or potential damages.
+The Court hearing on infringement took place on March 23, 2017.
+Upon hearing argument from both parties, the Court issued a decision on April 6, 2017 staying the infringement case pending resolution of the nullity lawsuit.
+The nullity lawsuit is currently pending before the Patent Court in Munich, Germany.
+The Company does not have enough information at this time in order to make any further conclusions or assessments as to infringement or any potential damages.